2. Attachment and Trust Instead Of Goodies

 Socialisation is the learning process that enables the dog to react calmly and serenely to its surroundings.
 Education is defined as the influence of the dog owner, which makes the dog compatible with the expectations of society.
 Here we build the seamless bridge between satisfying the safety needs and the social needs (see chapter 2.1. «Safety needs» and «Belonging & love needs»).

-• Behave inconspicuously in society.
+• Behave inconspicuously in the society.

 • Adapt to the environment and society